Colt Starting – Getting It Right!

 I believe that our industry-standard assumes that ninety percent of colts started by a professional will be able to demonstrate being

-You can invest sixty, ninety and even one hundred and twenty days of professional training, but your horse is still going to be green
+You can invest sixty, ninety and even one hundred and twenty days of professional training, but your horse is still going to be green.
+It

 The less experience your young horse has, the more experience you, as the rider must possess.
 Remember, "Green on green equals black and blue!"